Key Takeaways

 - The at-fault party's insurance (eventually)

-Each of these payors may have a legal right to be repaid from your settlement.
-Understanding these rights — and how to minimize them through negotiation, legal argument, and strategic planning — is critical to maximizing your actual recovery.
+Each of these payors may have a legal or contractual right to be repaid from your settlement.
+Understanding those rights early is critical to protecting the actual amount that reaches you.

 Medical Provider Liens